how to cook marinated steak on the grill

 What to Marinate Steak in for Grilling

-The steak marinade is easy to make and the ingredients are listed in the recipe.
-And, because of the unique meat preparations, it can marinate in as little as 1 hour.
-The general minimum marinating time is anywhere from 30-45 minutes to overnight.
+The steak marinade homemade recipe is easy to make.
+To demonstrate, the recipe lists those ingredients.
+Also, because of the unique meat preparations, it can marinate in as little as 1 hour.
+All in all, the general minimum marinating time is anywhere from 30-45 minutes to overnight.

-If it’s a smaller steak, reduce your grilling times.
+Timings to grill marinated steak vary quite a bit.
+Smaller steaks grill significantly faster.
 While you can skip the marinade aspect, you’ll be thrilled and blown away if you use it.
-You will thoroughly enjoy all the phases of this marinated steak recipe.

 The cooking process details are covered in the recipe.
-In a nutshell, you grill it each side for 3-5 minutes, or more if it’s real thick.
+So, summarizing, grill it each side for 3-5 minutes, or more if it’s real thick.

 Grilled Marinated Steak Dinner